 With lower eyelid blepharoplasty, an incision is made just below the lower lashes.
 Through this incision, excess skin and fat are removed.
 Excess fat can also be repositioned to restore lost volume at the tear troughs.
 At times, when the muscle is causing too much thickness, a section of the muscle is removed.
 In some patients, the underlying muscle is also tightened.
 When the lower eyelids only need fat removed, a transconjunctival blepharoplasty is performed.
 In this procedure, the incision is placed inside the lower eyelid so there is no external incision.

-Surgery is performed as an outpatient procedure under intravenous sedation or general anesthesia and takes approximately 1-2 hours.
+Surgery is performed as an outpatient procedure under general anesthesia and takes approximately 1-2 hours.
 If additional procedures are performed at the same time, surgery will take longer.

 You’ll be back to work and most of your normal activities within one week.
 If necessary, special camouflage makeup can be applied to cover any bruising that remains.
 You won’t be able to wear contact lenses for several weeks, but glasses may be worn instead.